 The Baltimore Burn is recruiting female athletes who want to play tackle football.
 Visit baltimoreburnfootball.com or call head coach Jon Randall at 443-897-1192.

-Baltimore-area homeschooled boys and girls in grades 6-12 interested in playing interscholastic sports can register for the 2015 school season.
-Email email@example.com for more information and to register.
+Baltimore-area homeschooled boys and girls in grades 6-12 interested in playing interscholastic sports like soccer, volleyball and baseball can register for the upcoming school season.
+For more information or to register, email email@example.com.